 The GIVeS program is a partnership between Emory University’s Center for Humanitarian Emergencies, the Liverpool School of Tropical Medicine, and the Integrated Vector Management Team of the Center for Disease Control and Prevention (CDC).
 The team combines expertise and experience in emergency preparedness, systems strengthening, capacity building, vector control and disease surveillance, GIS and spatial epidemiology.
 The team has the capacity to deliver trainings in English, French and Spanish.

 GIVeS developed and delivered a series of courses in Latin America and the Caribbean in 2017-18 in response to the Zika virus outbreak.
 In October 2018 a 3 day course was delivered to operational staff from the Elimination8 initiative, working towards Malaria elimination in Southern Africa.
+Other courses were given in Uganda and Malawi.
+In 2019, follow-on courses were delivered in Colombia, El Salvador and Trinidad.
+In Autumn 2019 a one week crash course on mapping for public health was developed and delivered at the Tephinet Global Scientific Conference.

 Comprehensive training materials are created for each GIVeS course, including a detailed manual introducing GIS concepts and providing step-by-step guides to practical exercises, as well as all the data sets required for these exercises.
 These materials are available free for download from the links below.